-The transfer agent and registrar for our Class A Common Stock is Continental Stock Transfer & Trust Company.
-The Transfer Agent's address is 1 State Street, 30th Floor, New York, New York 10004.
+The transfer agent and registrar for our common stock is Continental Stock Transfer & Trust Company.
+The Transfer Agent's address is 1 State Street, 30^{th} Floor, New York, New York 10004.

 SECURITIES ACT RESTRICTIONS ON RESALE OF OUR SECURITIES